5 Elements of Accessible Video

 Caption quality is important because deaf and hard of hearing viewers rely on captions to understand the audio information of a video.
 Inaccurate or unintelligible captions are not only inaccessible, but they’re distracting.

 The Web Content Accessibility Guidelines, or WCAG, was created by the World Wide Web Consortium (W3C).
 WCAG is a set of guidelines for accessible media, including accessible video.
-Although WCAG isn’t a law, it’s a standard recognized by many countries.
+Although WCAG isn’t a law, it’s a standard recognized by many countries and provides comprehensive criteria for achieving inclusive web design.

 2. Audio Description

-Audio description is an audio track that narrates the relevant visual information in media, and it’s a great element for accessible video.
+Audio description is an audio track that narrates the relevant visual information in media, and an accommodation for providing accessible video to blind and low-vision viewers.

-With audio description, a human or synthesized voice describes the key elements like character movements, facial expressions, and other key visual information essential to understanding the plot of the video.
+Synthesized speech or human voice actors can be used to generate audio description, which would narrate key elements like character movements, facial expressions, and other visual information that would be essential to understanding the media’s plot.

 Standard vs. Extended Audio Description

-Standard audio description allows a small amount of narration to be interspersed within the natural pauses in dialogue of the original content.
-The descriptions should be concise and able to fit into the allotted time to ensure that they enhance the original piece rather than distract from it.
+Standard audio description allows a small amount of narration to be added in the natural pauses in dialogue of the original content.
+The descriptions should be concise and able to fit into the allotted time, so they enhance the original piece rather than distract from it.
 Standard description works best for content that normally has frequent pauses or a small amount of detail that needs to be described.

-Unlike standard, extended audio description is not constrained to the natural pauses of a video.
-Instead, it allows you to pause the original source content to make room for descriptions as needed.
-When utilizing extended description, you will notice the video and description begin playing, then the source video pauses temporarily while the description continues.
+Extended audio description is not constrained to the natural pauses of a video.
+Instead, it allows the original source content to be paused in order to make room for descriptions as needed.
+When using extended description, you will notice the video and description begin playing, then the source video pauses temporarily while the description continues.
 After the description is complete, the source video will resume playing again.

 How to Create & Add Audio Description

-With an interactive transcript, you can simply search for a keyword in the search bar to see every instance of where the keyword is spoken within the transcript.
-By clicking on the keyword, the viewer can jump directly to that point in the video where the keyword is spoken.
+With an interactive transcript, you can search for a keyword and see every instance of where that keyword is spoken within the transcript.
+By clicking on the keyword, the viewer can jump directly to the point in the video where it’s spoken.
 This is especially helpful when you want to navigate to more pertinent parts of the video.

 Without an interactive transcript, students would have to scan an entire video to find the most useful part.
 Now, students can simply search for a specific keyword and go directly to that point in the video – saving them time to study what’s most important.